-- The ACT Accelerator, including COVAX needs to be funded. - COVID-19 has reinforced the existing evidence that investments in health have long-term returns, while underinvestment has potential large-scale global social and economic effects.
-Investments in health must be made in smart, multisectoral policies aligned with the SDGs. - There is a strong need for building strong, resilient, and prepared health systems to have healthy populations - Countries should aim for universal health coverage.
+- It is necessary to quickly roll out vaccines to everyone, possibly even children; and this may become an annual vaccine thus an opportunity to increase other vaccinations. - The ACT Accelerator, including COVAX, needs to be fully funded. - COVID-19 has reinforced the existing evidence that investments in health have long-term returns, while underinvestment has potential large-scale global social and economic effects.
+Investments in health must be made in smart, multisectoral policies aligned with the SDGs. - There is a strong need for building strong, resilient, and prepared health systems to have healthy populations. - Countries should aim for universal health coverage.
+Global evidence shows that out-of-pocket spending in health is a risk for inadequate financial protection and impoverishment across countries and should be limited.
+Increase in public spending for health e.g. through budget re-prioritization toward the sector and funding for the common goods for health, is essential to improve both service coverage and financial protection.